yhirano55/tolerance/README.md

 # Tolerance

-Regards almost of all typo as tolerance:wave::alien:
+Regards almost of all typo as tolerance.

+*CAUTION: This gem is experimental one.
+Don't use for your real product*

 ## Installation